-Mrs. Green lives with her 5-year old granddaughter Sophie.
-Mrs. Green plans to file a tax return for the current year and will claim Sophie as a dependent.
+The customer lives with her 5-year old granddaughter.
+The customer plans to file a tax return for the current year and will claim the granddaughter as a dependent.

-The Budget Group for...
-Includes Sophie • Sophie (self)
+The Budget Group for Includes Granddaughter • Self

 Not a Taxpayer or Tax Dependent (age 19 or older) Budget Group Examples